Tesla Semi: History

 A concept prototype of the Semi was unveiled at a press conference on November 16, 2017, where Elon Musk provided additional specifics.
-He claimed that the electric Semi would cost 20 ¢/mi less to operate than a diesel truck if charged at a Megacharger, which Tesla said in 2017 they could guarantee a price of 7 ¢/kWh (in the United States).
+He claimed that the Semi would cost 20 ¢/mi less to operate than a diesel truck if charged at a Megacharger, for which Tesla said in 2017 they could guarantee a price of 7 ¢/kWh (in the United States).